Stay Compliant and Safe: Preventing OSHA Violations in Your Workplace

 Employer ‘Musts’

 • Maintain accurate records: Keep meticulous records of work-related injuries and illnesses.
+Accurate documentation can help in case of an alleged violation or OSHA inspection.

 Employees’ rights